ns5190/sustainbility_rfp/README.md

-# Arduino Enviornmental Sensor Testing
+# Arduino Environmental Sensor Testing

 This repository contains Arduino sketches for various environmental and gas sensors, plus a PDF with notes from testing and error logs.